xiechf974/NeoTec/Neotec-charter.md

 * The Neotec Working Group will not define new cloud management protocols, but rather standardize the interfaces required for network-cloud coordination.

-## Out of Scope
-* The Neotec Working Group does not handle service instance placement within cloud environments.
-Instead, it focuses on exposing relevant cloud metrics to network controllers for optimized network performance.

-* The Neotec Working Group will not define new cloud management protocols, but rather standardize the interfaces required for network-cloud coordination.